hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 > The content in this page is under construction and may change in the future.

-The page describes the available actions that can be used in `app.yml` in Teams Toolkit.
+The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.

 # aadApp/create
 This action will create a new AAD app for you if AAD_APP_CLIENT_ID environment variable is empty.